OpenStickCommunity/Hardware/Boards/GP2040-CE Official Controllers/Flatbox Rev 5 RGB/Flatbox rev 5 RGB case - Basic/README.md

 Summary:

-The Flatbox Rev 5 RGB Basic Case is a simple case that omits the flexible auxillary button tabs in favor of button caps.
+The Flatbox Rev 5 RGB Basic Case is a simple case that omits the flexible auxiliary button tabs in favor of button caps.
 While I have not come up with a perfect solution yet for diffusing the Player LEDs, it looks quite good if you put two layers of painters tape on the front of the top case and then a flat metal object and inject some hot glue from the other side.

 ---